-- o Initialize and format disks - o Install patches - o Enable and disable device controllers and units - Manipulate files in account [0,1] on both system and nonsystem disks - o Change some default timesharing characteristics
+- Initialize and format disks - Install patches - Enable and disable device controllers - Manipulate files in account [0,1] on both system and non-system disks - Change some default timesharing characteristics - Add bad blocks to the bad block file BADB.SYS in account [0,1].

-An important feature of the initialization code is that it allows bad blocks to be added to the bad block file BADB.SYS in account [0,1].
 At the start of timesharing, the RSTS/E monitor code replaces the initialization code in memory.